Drug Crimes in Pinellas County

 Types of Charges for Possession of Controlled Substances

-The most commonly prosecuted felony drug crimes in Pinellas County include possession of a controlled substance including possession of:
+The most commonly prosecuted felony drug crimes in Pinellas County include trafficking, possession with intent to sell, or simple possession of the following types of controlled substances:

 - Marijuana Less Than 20 Grams with Intent to Sell